-The backscatter data will be projected over a 12.5 km x 12.5 km on a stereo polar grid (Pearson 1990) which is commonly used by CERSAT data over the pole or the NSIDC (USA).
+The backscatter data are projected over a $12.5 \text{ km} \times 12.5 \text{ km}$ on a stereo-polar grid (Pearson 1990) which is commonly used by CERSAT data over the pole or the NSIDC center (USA).

-The Arctic & Antarctic concentration grids at 12.5 km resolution are presented in figure x.
-These are polar stereographic projections, the projection plane is tangent to the earth at 70°N latitude so that little or no distortion would occur in the ice zone.
+The Arctic & Antarctic polar grids at 12.5 km resolution are presented in figure x.
+These are polar stereographic projections, the projection plane is tangent to the earth at $70^{\circ}N$ latitude so that little or no distortion would occur in the ice zone.

-Figure 2: Definition of the used polar grids
+Figure 2: Definition of the used polar grids over Arctic (left) and Antarctic (right)